 In this interview our SWAT team leader, Dick Pilotte, discusses how the team provides support after an emergency occurs.

 What kind of equipment do we provide for storms?

 - Nurse Tanks

 - Pipe, Hose and Fittings

-We are known for our emergency response and have helped in many natural disasters.
+We are known for our Hurricane Preparation and Emergency Response and have helped in many natural disasters.
 When things get bad, quicker responses are needed.
 Rain for Rent is strategically located to respond quickly to any emergency pumping or bypass needs.